ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 	//SYSPUNCH DD DSN=&SYSUID..VIRCONF.SYSIN,DISP=(,CATLG),UNIT=SYSDA,
 	// SPACE=(TRK,(5,1)),DCB=(RECFM=FB,LRECL=80,BLKSIZE=6080)

-*VIRCONF JCL in MVS to unload a VIRARBO file*
+*Figure 7.6 VIRCONF JCL in MVS to unload a VIRARBO file*

 When VIRCONF is run with the PARM=UNLOAD parameter, the existing VIRARBO definitions are converted into control cards and are written to SYSPCH (VSE) or SYSPUNCH (MVS).
 The created cards issued by VIRCONF may be edited and then reused with another VIRCONF job with the PARM=LOAD parameter.